(Last UPDATED 7/21/2023) Description and review of Refill Madness, a local business that helps Sacramentan’s reduce their waste footprint.

 - The average American throws away about 185 pounds of plastic a year

 The first thing I noticed upon entering was how good the front room smelled.
-The front room of the two-room business is filled with a variety of personal care items such as soaps, lotions, shampoo and conditioners – among other things.
+The room is filled with a variety of personal care items such as soaps, lotions, shampoo and conditioners.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

-I was greeted upon entering, and a young woman explained how things worked and invited me to look around and ask any questions I might have.
+I was greeted upon entering, and a young woman explained how things at Refill Madness worked.
+I was also invited to look around and ask any questions I might have.
 It was very interesting to browse around the two rooms that make up the shop.